 - At a 2% withdrawal rate, that's $40,000 a year in income

-If you have adult kids who are financially independent and no debt, you should be able to easily afford retirement on two million dollars.
+If you have adult kids who are financially independent and debt free, you should be able to easily afford retirement on two million dollars.

 I Retired With $3 Million